lawson89/notmuchjs/docs/unpoly.md

 ## Consider If

-:octicons-checkbox-24: You can make sue of the pre-built functionality, especially layers
+:octicons-checkbox-24: You can make use of the pre-built functionality, especially layers

 :octicons-checkbox-24: A backend agnostic framework is important